Closed Form Word Embedding Alignment: EVALUATING ACCURACY OF VARIANTS

 \subsection{Calibrating RMSE}

 In order to make sense of the meaning of an RMSE score, we calibrate it to the effect of some easier to understand distortions.
-To start, we make a copy of $A$ (the default \s{G(W)} embedding) and apply an arbitrary rotation, translation, and scaling of it to obtain a new embedding $B$.
-Invoking $\hat A, \hat B \leftarrow \AOsc(A,B)$, we expect that $\mathsf{RMSE}(\hat A, \hat B) = 0$; we observe RMSE values on the order of $10^{-14}$.
+To start, we make a copy of $A$ (the default \s{G(W)} embedding -- we use this notation to signify a \GloVe embedding \s{G($\cdot$)} or the default Wikipedia corpus \s{W})) and apply an arbitrary rotation, translation, and scaling of it to obtain a new embedding $B$.
+Invoking $\hat A, \hat B \leftarrow \AOsc(A,B)$, we expect that $\mathsf{RMSE}(\hat A, \hat B) = 0$; we observe RMSE values on the order of $10^{-14}$, indeed almost $0$ withstanding numerical rounding.